DNDEBUG/dnpass/README.md

 EOF)
 ```

-you add your accounts like this for example
+You add your accounts like this for example

 ```
 pass=$(fzf << EOF